-Several scholarships are provided each year for students who have completed at least one full-time year of the degree course in Engineering, Science, Commerce or Economics.
+Several scholarships are provided each year for students who have completed at least one full-time year of the degree course in any branch of Engineering, Metallurgy, or Applied Science.
 Preference is given to Commonwealth Scholarship holders.
 Students receive an annual grant with increments in successive years.
 The tenure of the scholarships is for the duration of the course.
 Application should be made to the nearest office of the Broken Hill Pty.
 Co.
-Ltd. or its subsidiaries.
+Ltd., or its subsidiaries.

-Joint Coal Board and Australian Coal Industry Research Laboratories Limited Scholarships
+Joint Coal Board Scholarships

-The Joint Coal Board and Australian Coal Industry Research Laboratories Ltd. offer scholarships in full-time courses in Mining Engineering, Mechanical Engineering, Electrical Engineering, Fuel Engineering, Chemical Engineering and Applied Geology.
+The Joint Coal Board offers scholarships in full-time courses in Mining Engineering and Applied Geology.
 The value of these scholarships ranges from \$700 to \$1,200 per annum (including allowance for books and instruments).
 These scholarships will be awarded on the understanding that applicants will normally hold a Commonwealth University Scholarship which covers the cost of University fees.
 However, applicants without Commonwealth University Scholarships may be given consideration.
 While scholarship holders are not under bond it is expected that they will obtain employment in Coal Mining or a related industry on graduation.
-Applications on forms obtainable from headmasters or from the Secretary, Joint Coal Board, Box 3842, G.P.O., Sydney, must be lodged with the Board's secretary not later than seven days after the notification of Higher School Certificate results.
+Applications on forms obtainable from headmasters or from the Secretary, Joint Coal Board, Box 3842, G.P.O., Sydney, must be lodged with the Board's Secretary not later than seven days after the notification of Higher School Certificate results.